Introduction to GIMP Alternatives

 From this article, we have discovered many GIMP alternatives that can be used by creative professionals for working on their images.
 All these applications are different from each other and some offer new features and functionalities, which are not offered in GIMP.
 Depending on your needs, requirements, and budget you can choose from either the paid application with full capabilities or the free to use versions.
 Also, so before installing the software, check whether your system requirements meet the minimum software requirements for its smooth functioning.

 This is a guide to GIMP Alternatives.
-Here we discuss Alternatives for GIMP and some of these are free to use while the others are paid version.
+Here we discuss the basic overview with Alternatives for GIMP and some of these are free to use while the others are paid versions.
 You can also go through our other related articles to learn more –